 Type Tasting research

-Planned in 2019: A series of books featuring the results of Type Tasting research, topics ranging from typographic synaesthesia to semiotic equations for choosing fonts.
-You can play a vital role in making this happen, find out more and sign up here.
+Planned for 2019: A series of books featuring the results of Type Tasting research, topics ranging from typographic synaesthesia to semiotic equations for choosing fonts, currently applying for funding—you can play a vital role in making this happen, find out more and sign up here.

 Sarah Hyndman is a graphic designer who’s been researching the perception of typography since 2013.
 She’s gathered a wealth of data and insights that she shares in talks, teaches in workshops and publishes on an ongoing basis.
 Her aim is to quantify the type consumer’s experience and to provide information that can inform design decisions, nudge positive behaviour and demonstrate the impact typefaces have on our everyday lives.